 Published July 7, 2014 | Updated July 28, 2015

 Black diamonds have become an increasingly popular design element in diamond jewelry.
 For a long time, fashion preferred the monochromatic look of white diamonds set in white gold.
-While all that bright silvery sparkle was pretty, fashionistas were happy to embrace new options when fancy color and black diamonds made jewelry more colorful and interesting.
-Yet many people had questions about these dark stones.
+Even though all that silvery sparkle is pretty, fashionistas have been happy to embrace new options now that fancy color and black diamonds have made jewelry more interesting.
+Yet many people have questions about these dark stones.
 Are they really diamonds?
 How do I wear black diamond jewelry?
 Here are the answers to your questions about black diamonds.

-Many diamonds are treated to improve their color.
 Although naturally black diamonds exist, most of the stones used in fashion jewelry are light-to-medium grey diamonds that have been treated to enhance their color.
 The treatment, usually radiation or intense heat, darkens a stone's color, making it appear black to the naked eye.
-The color of some of the treated diamonds becomes a deep, dark green, which you can see under magnification.
+The color of some of the treated diamonds becomes a deep green, which you can see under magnification.